-Our Client centric strategy has five key areas of focus, which we are pursuing across each of our four pillars.
-They define how we compete in our markets, extend our competitive advantages, fulfill our purpose and support our ambition to be one of the best insurance and asset management companies globally.
+Our Client-centric strategy has five key areas of focus that we are pursuing across each of our four pillars.
+These areas of focus define how we compete in our markets, extend our competitive advantages, fulfill our purpose and support our ambition to be one of the best insurance and asset management companies in the world.

-Client: Our Clients are at the centre of everything we do and we are focused on building lasting Client relationships and deepening the value to our Clients by providing quality products and services that deliver on our Purpose.
-We believe this will allow us to maximize the value we provide our Clients, and lead to better business outcomes for Sun Life.
-We will achieve this by:
+Client: Our Clients are at the centre of everything we do and we are focused on building lasting and trusted Client relationships by providing quality products and services that deliver on our Purpose.
+We believe this allows us to maximize the value we provide our Clients, and leads to better business outcomes for Sun Life Financial.
+We achieve this by:

-- Making it easier to do business with us - Being more proactive in contacting and engaging with our Clients - Delivering consistently superior Client service
+- making it easier to do business with us - · being more proactive in contacting and engaging with our Clients - · delivering consistently superior Client service

-Distribution Excellence: Our Clients will work with high quality distribution partners who put them at the centre of what they do.
-They will engage Clients where, when and how they wish, in a personalized way.
-We will continue to invest in our distribution capabilities, through digital channels and by enabling our advisors, agents, partners and brokers to deliver great Client experiences.
+Distribution Excellence: Our Clients work with high-quality distribution partners who put them at the centre of what they do.
+Our distribution partners will engage Clients where, when and how they wish, in a personalized and relevant way.
+We continue to invest in our distribution capabilities, through digital channels and by enabling our advisors, agents, partners and brokers to deliver great Client experiences and focus on meeting Client needs.

-Digital, Data & Analytics: Our Digital, Data & Analytics capabilities are critical, both to delivering value to our Clients and for efficiency and effectiveness, while respecting our Clients' privacy.
-As consumer preferences evolve and technological advancements enable new possibilities and services, Sun Life is investing in new capabilities across our businesses to reach our Clients more effectively, drive efficiencies and explore new business opportunities.
-Our focus in these areas will be to:
+Digital, Data & Analytics: Our Digital, Data & Analytics capabilities are critical to both delivering value to our Clients and for efficiency and effectiveness, while respecting our Clients' privacy.
+As consumer preferences evolve and technological advancements enable new possibilities and services, Sun Life Financial is investing in new capabilities across our businesses to reach our Clients more effectively, drive efficiencies and explore new business opportunities.
+Our focus in these areas is to: